kubeshark/docs/src/pages/en/pcap.md

 ### L4 Stream Replay

-Use the **Replay** button to replay the TCP or UDP stream.
+Use the **Replay** button to replay the L4 stream.
 Replaying a TCP or UDP stream establishes a brand new connection to the destination server using the destination IP and port of the item.
 It only replays the payload of client packets.

 ![TCP stream Replay](/tcp-replay.png)